flosell/iam-policy-json-to-terraform/README.md

-web-e2e                        Run end to end tests for web version (requires web-build) web-e2e-live                   Run end to end tests for web version in live mode for development (requires web-build) web-serve                      Serve the web version on a local development server
+web-e2e                        Run end to end tests for web version (requires web-build) web-e2e-live                   Run end to end tests for web version in live mode for development (requires web-build) web-serve                      Serve the web version on a local development server web-visual-regression-approve  Accept changes in Web UI visuals web-visual-regression-test     Test for changes in Web UI visuals
 ```

 #### Web Development